 Analyzes the industrialization and transformation of the U.S. economy from colonial times to the present.
 Students examine the rapid changes after the Civil War and the Great Depression, as well as the contributions of immigrants and native groups.
-Same as CES 260.
-Either ECON 260 or CES 260 may be taken for credit, not both.
-Recommended: 30 prior college credits.
+Recommended: ENGL& 101.

 After completing this class, students should be able to:

 - Define and explain the relationships between the basic economic concepts that are used in theories of economic growth and transformation.